benconda/collection/README.md

 ## Debug

-There is a special Debug operation, you can check [this test](tests/unit/CollectionTest.php#L64) to look how it works.
+There is a special Debug modifier, you can check [this test](tests/unit/CollectionTest.php#L64) to look how it works.